-The first conclusion that can be drawn from these figures is that the total number of decisions has increased significantly in comparison to previous years.
-The total number of decisions increased by 117% in comparison to 2021 and is the highest for the past 5 years.
-Still, the trend from previous years has continued and the vast majority of applicants decided to abscond from asylum procedure before the decision in the first instance was rendered.
-This represents a total of 72% of all decisions rendered in 2022.
-Around 1% of decisions concerned rejections of subsequent applications, while there were no inadmissibility decisions.
+The first conclusion that can be drawn from these figures is that the total number of decisions has decreased significantly in comparison to previous years.
+The total number of decisions decreased by 223% in comparison to 2023 and is the lowest in 5 years.
+Still, the trend from previous years has continued and the vast majority of applicants decided to abscond from the asylum procedure before the decision in the first instance was issued.
+This represents a total of 60% of all decisions rendered in 2023.
+Around 2% of decisions concerned rejections of subsequent applications, while there were no inadmissibility decisions.

-In 2022, it can be said that 68 merits decisions, rendered in relation to 92 asylum seekers can be considered as relevant for analysis and better understanding of the quality and effectiveness of asylum procedure, the practice with regards to certain nationalities, the grounds for persecution and the origin of the applicants.
-These 68 decisions were rendered in relation to 92 asylum seekers from: Burundi (27), Syria (11), Cuba (11), Afghanistan (6), DR Congo (5), Iran (5), Ukraine (4); Türkiye (3), Guinee Bissau (3), Morocco (2), Iraq (2), Poland (2), Cameron (2) and 1 from Pakistan, Gambia, Libya, Bangladesh, Bulgaria, Niger, Tunis, Bosnia and Herzegovina, North Macedonia and Russia.
+In 2023, it can be said that 42 merits decisions, issued in relation to 59 asylum seekers can be considered as relevant for analysis and better understanding of the quality and effectiveness of the asylum procedure, the practice with regards to certain nationalities, the grounds for persecution and the origin of the applicants.
+These 42 decisions were rendered in relation to asylum seekers from: Burundi (22),583 Russia (10), Cuba (8), Syria (3), Afghanistan (3), Congo (2), and 1 from Iraq, Tunisia, Algeria, Bangladesh, Kazakhstan, Türkiye, India, Brazil, BiH, Ukraine and Germany.

-When it comes to decisions rendered on the merits, it can be concluded that rejection rate in 2022 was 71%, while the recognition rate was 29%.
-This represents 8% increase in recognition in comparison to author of this report applied is the deduction of 30% of the total number of applicants and in relation to decisions.
-Thus, this number should be observed as the highest possible, even though it is most likely lower.

-2021.505 In total, international protection was granted through 20 decisions (29%) encompassing 30 persons.
-Of these, refugee status was granted through 6 decisions and to citizens of Afghanistan (4), Iran (3) Ukraine (1), Libya (1) and Burundi (1).
-The remaining 10 decisions were related to subsidiary protection: Syria (10), Ukraine (3), DR Congo (2), Afghanistan (2), Cuba (1), Cameroon (1) and Niger (1)
+When it comes to decisions issued on the merits, it can be concluded that the rejection rate in 2023 was 85%, while the recognition rate was 15%.
+This represents a 14% decrease in recognition in comparison to 2022.584 In total, international protection was granted through 6 decisions (15%) encompassing 9 persons.
+Of these, refugee status was granted through 4 decisions and to citizens of Cuba (5), India (1) and Burundi (1).
+The remaining 2 decisions were related to subsidiary protection granted to citizens of Syria (1) and Congo (1).